firebitsbr/anonblog/README.md

 - [See here for more information regarding using bashblog.](https://github.com/cfenollosa/bashblog)
 - The server runs in the foreground by default, to run as a background process do 'nohup ./main.sh start & disown'

-The current release is for standard x86-64 proccessors, but it can be compiled for x86 and ARM systems such as the [Raspberry Pi](https://www.raspberrypi.org/).
+The current release is for standard x86-64 processors, but it can be compiled for x86 and ARM systems such as the [Raspberry Pi](https://www.raspberrypi.org/).

-**Anonblog supports a limited amount of file extensions, see FILE-TYPES.txt**
+**AnonBlog supports a limited amount of file extensions, see FILE-TYPES.txt**

 ## Warning - *Important Info*